jjNford/chrome-ex-oauth2/README.md

 Chrome Extension OAuth2 Library
 ===============================
-Provides a simple way to retrieve an OAuth2 token for API authorization within a Google Chrome Extension.
+A straight-forward and easy to use alternative to launch an OAuth2 Flow within a Chrome Extension.

+Chrome Extension OAuth2 Library provides a simple mechanism and flow that allows you to retrieve an authorization token from any common OAuth2 API.

 How To Use